WHY SLEEPING BAGS CAN BE A LIFESAVER

 Decisions like that are no-brainers but then there are those items that sit in the grey area of essential for some travellers and redundant for others.
 My fella refuses to leave home without his trusty penknife and he somehow finds a use for it every single day.
 Whereas in all my travels I have never once missed not carried one.

 The sleeping bag is another such item.
-But sleeping bag comes in different types, sizes, and weight, check out this post about best backpacking sleeping bags to see what fits your needs.
+But sleeping bag comes in different types, sizes, and weight, check out this post about best backpacking sleeping bags to see what fits your needs or this best sleeping bag for cold weather.
 Many travellers look down upon such a bulky item, I for one never leave home without one.
 If you are on the fence about whether to bring your bag on the road with you, read on and I will give you 3 great reasons why it should make the cut.

 Why Sleeping Bags Can Be a Lifesaver